ShawnLYU/A-Hybrid-Approach-of-Insincere-Questions-Detection/docs/notes.md

 > - Uses sexual content (incest, bestiality, pedophilia) for shock value, and not to seek genuine answers

 Explicit rules for sexual content detection or rely on distributed representation?

+# TODO before next checkpoint (Mar5<sup>th</sup>)
+1. Programming component and empirical methods
+2. Reports about the design of the program and the setup environment.